Baker cyst

 Overview

 A Baker cyst is a fluid-filled growth behind the knee.
 It causes a bulge and a feeling of tightness.
-Also called a popliteal (pop-luh-TEE-ul) cyst, a Baker cyst sometime causes pain.
-The pain can get worse when with activity or when fully straightening or bending the knee.
+Also called a popliteal (pop-luh-TEE-ul) cyst, a Baker cyst can be painful.
+The pain can get worse with activity or when fully straightening or bending the knee.

 Symptoms

-In some cases, a Baker cyst causes no pain, and you may not notice it.
-If you do have symptoms, they might include:
+Sometimes, a Baker cyst causes no symptoms.
+You may not notice it.
+If you do have symptoms, they may include:

-The symptoms may be worse after you've been active or if you've been standing for a long time.
+These symptoms may worsen after you've been active or after you've been standing for a long time.

 When to see a doctor

-Seek medical attention if you have pain and swelling behind your knee.
-Though unlikely, these symptoms may be a sign of a blood clot in a leg vein.
+Seek medical care right away if you have pain and swelling behind your knee.
+Though it's rare, these symptoms may be a sign of a blood clot in a vein in the leg.

 Causes